TimGrt/Workshop-Environment/README.md

 > [!NOTE]
 > **You can adjust the number of hosts with the variable `node_count`.**
+> The ports are adjusted automatically following the scheme shown in the table above.
 > If any ports starting 8000 are already occupied, deployment will fail!
 You can adjust this with the variable `port_range_start`.

 If you want to resolve the hosts (containers) with their hostname, adjust your `/etc/hosts`: